 7 Marketing Tips for Restoration Companies May 22, 2017 – Posted in: Blog – Tags: Business Tips

 Fire damage and water damage restoration are valuable services that many people need in times of emergency and following property damage.
 That alone should be enough to sustain your restoration business.
 But water and fire damage restoration are competitive industries that require the development and execution of a solid restoration business plan.
 That plan should certainly include marketing and outreach.

 Unfortunately, most fire and water damage restoration professionals are better at delivering services than marketing them.
-To help you get started with your water or fire damage restoration business, here are seven marketing tips for water damage restoration professionals:
+To you get started with your water or fire damage restoration business, here are seven marketing tips for water damage restoration professionals:

 1. Referral Programs

 Fire or water damage restoration referral programs are essential.
 Think about the other companies that someone contacts after a fire or a flood?
 They will get in touch with insurance agents and similar service providers.
 You can use referral programs to make sure insurance agents recommend you and your services when speaking to people affected by fire or flood.

-Perhaps the best way for a homeowner to find a service provider is through a recommendation from someone they trust.
+Perhaps the way for a homeowner to find a service provider is through a recommendation from someone they trust.
 Makes sure you’re the company that is getting recommended.
 You can even offer referral incentives, such as gift cards or a discount on future services.

 2. Brochures and Flyers

-When someone is affected by fire or flood, they want succinct information on who can help them.
+When someone is affected by fire or flood, they want succinct information on who can them.
 Make sure you have company literature that describes what you do, how you do it and why you’re better than other restoration options out there.

 Once you have this material, you can use it in many different ways.
 You can mail them to prospective customers, hand them out at events, or keep in your office to share with interested parties.